pv-baxi/esp32ess/docs/README.md

 In the function _multiplusCommandHandling()_ I'm looking for the following frames to be received from the Multiplus:

-1. Sync frame, sent by Multiplus every 20ms (50Hz), example:
+#### Sync frame, sent by Multiplus every 20ms (50Hz)

+Example:
 83 83 FD 02 55 51 18 02 97 FF
  * 83 83 = device address (from Multiplus?)
  * FD    = sync frame
  * 02    = frame number (0..127), increases on every frame
  * 55    = "special" character (= 01010101 binary) indicating the sync frame
  * 51    = unknown, maybe device status?
  * 18 02 = 16 bit time stamp, unit = ~0.09ms = ~90µs, b[7]=MSB, b[6]=LSB
  * 97    = Checksum.
 Special is that b[4]=0x55 is excluded from calculation
  * FF    = End Of Frame character

+As soon as a sync frame is received, function _multiplusCommandHandling()_ reads the frame number, increases it by one and is ready to send out the ESS command if desired.

-2. Acknowledge frame for our ESS command, example:
+#### Acknowledge frame for our ESS command

+Example:
 83 83 FE 3C 00 E6 87 5A FF
  * 83 83 = device address (from Multiplus?)
  * FE    = data frame
  * 3C    = frame number (0..127), increases on every frame
  * 00 E6 = our own ID defined in prepareESScommand() function
  * 87    = Response as defined in Victron manual for CommandWriteViaID:
    - 0x80 = Command not supported
    - 0x87 = Write ramvar OK
    - 0x88 = Write setting OK
    - 0x9B = Access level required
  * 5A    = Checksum
  * FF    = End Of Frame character

-As soon as a sync frame is received, it reads the frame number, increases it by one and is ready to send out our ESS command if desired.

-When it receives a successful acknowledge frame, it checks if it was in time and if yes, counts our ESS command as acknowledged.
+When _multiplusCommandHandling()_ receives a successful acknowledge frame, it checks if it was in time and if yes, counts the ESS command as acknowledged.

 ### Other sniffed VE.Bus frames